NEW SURVEY

 It can also happen in all types of relationships, even in LGBT relationships

-Victims First is dedicated to making sure that all victims of crime receive the support they need to cope and recover from the impact of their crime.
+Victims First is dedicated to ensuring that all victims of crime receive the support they need to cope and recover from the impact of their crime.
 We care about those affected by crime and work continuously to improve services and support for victims

 Victims First provides free emotional and practical support to all victims and witnesses of crime. as well as family members of victims.
 It is available across Berkshire, Buckinghamshire and Oxfordshire and can provide help regardless of whether or not the crime has been reported to the police